Marching ants

 The marching ants effect is an animation technique often found in selection tools of computer graphics programs.
-It helps the user to distinguish the selection border from the image background by animating the border.
-The border is a dotted or dashed line where the dashes seem to move slowly sideways and up and down.
-This creates an illusion of ants marching in line as the black and white parts of the line start to move.
-Some prefer the term marquee selection, as the effect resembles the chaser lights of a marquee, and this term can be considered a synonym.
-Popular graphics programs, such as the GIMP and Adobe Photoshop, implement their selection tools using the marching ants effect.
-The technique was first widely used by the MacPaint program developed by Bill Atkinson.
+It helps the user to quickly distinguish an image selection border from the surrounding content by animating the border as a dotted or dashed line, where the segments appear to move in parallel along the border.
+The consistent movement of the black segments creates an illusion of ants marching in line, from which the name of the effect is derived.

+The technique was first widely used by the MacPaint program developed by Bill Atkinson, and has since been adopted by many popular graphics programs like GIMP and Adobe Photoshop.
+The effect is also known as a marquee selection, as the effect resembles the chaser lights of a marquee sign.